 - 23.1 The directors may regulate their proceedings as they think fit, subject to the provisions of the articles. - 23.2 Any director may call a meeting of the directors. - 23.3 The secretary (if any) must call a meeting of the directors if requested to do so by a director. - 23.4 Questions arising at a meeting shall be decided by a majority of votes. - 23.5 In the case of an equality of votes, the person who is chairing the meeting shall have a second or casting vote. - 23.6 A meeting may be held by suitable electronic means agreed by the directors in which each participant may communicate with all the other participants. - 23.7 No decision may be made by a meeting of the directors unless a quorum is present at the time the decision is purported to be made.
-'Present' includes being present by suitable electronic means agreed by the directors in which a participant or participants may communicate with all the other participants.
+'Present' includes being present by suitable electronic means agreed by the directors in which a participant or participants may communicate with all the other participants. - 23.8 The quorum shall be five directors. - 23.9 A director shall not be counted in the quorum present when any decision is made about a matter upon which that director is not entitled to vote. - 23.10 If the number of directors is less than the number fixed as the quorum, the continuing directors or director may act only for the purpose of filling vacancies or of calling a general meeting. - 23.11 The directors shall appoint a director to chair their meetings and may at any time revoke such appointment. - 23.12 If no-one has been appointed to chair meetings of the directors or if the person appointed is unwilling to preside or is not present within ten minutes after the time

-- 23.8 The guorum shall be six directors. - 23.9 A director shall not be counted in the quorum present when any decision is made about a matter upon which that director is not entitled to vote. - 23.10 If the number of directors is less than the number fixed as the quorum, the continuing directors or director may act only for the purpose of filling vacancies or of calling a general meeting. - 23.11 The directors shall appoint a director to chair their meetings and may at any time revoke such appointment. - 23.12 If no-one has been appointed to chair meetings of the directors or if the person appointed is unwilling to preside or is not present within ten minutes after the time appointed for the meeting, the directors present may appoint one of their number to chair that meeting. - 23.13 The person appointed to chair meetings of the directors shall have no functions or powers except those conferred by the articles or delegated to him or her by the directors. - 23.14 A resolution in writing or in electronic form agreed by all of the directors entitled to receive notice of a meeting of the directors and to vote upon the resolution shall be as valid and effectual as if it had been passed at a meeting of the directors duly convened and held. - 23.15 The resolution in writing may comprise several documents containing the text of the resolution in like form to each of which one or more directors has signified their agreement.
+- appointed for the meeting, the directors present may appoint one of their number to chair that meeting. - 23.13 A resolution in writing or in electronic form agreed by all of the directors entitled to receive notice of a meeting of the directors and to vote upon the resolution shall be as valid and effectual as if it had been passed at a meeting of the directors duly convened and held. - 23.14 The resolution in writing may comprise several documents containing the text of the resolution in like form to each of which one or more directors has signified their agreement.